-If your child is starting Reception next year, now’s the time to start organising visits to any of the local primary schools you think you’d like them to attend.
+If your child is starting Reception next year, around May is a good time to start organising visits to any of the local primary schools you think you’d like them to attend, though if you’re getting to it a bit later – that’s OK.

 As a general rule, using your instincts and gut reaction about a school is a good start: after all, while looking at Ofsted reports can provide a steer on how somewhere’s doing, it’s important to remember that a school could be doing brilliantly one year and then for all sorts of reasons – like a change of head teacher – might go down in the rankings 12 months later.